ghi-electronics/Docs/software/tinyclr/tutorials/networking/spwf04sx.md

 ### DisableRadio()

 `DisableRadio()`.
-Disables the Wi-Fi radio.
+Disables the WiFi radio.
 Takes no arguments and has no return value.

 ### Dispose()

 `Dispose()`.
-Disposes of the Wi-Fi instance.
+Disposes of the WiFi instance.
 Takes no arguments and has no return value.

 ### EnableRadio()

 `EnableRadio()`.
-Enables the Wi-Fi radio.
+Enables the WiFi radio.
 Takes no arguments and has no return value.

 ### GetConnectionSettings()

 `GetConnectionSettings(SpiChipSelectType chipSelectType, int chipSelectLine)`.
-Returns the SPI connection settings used to open an SPI port for communication with the Wi-Fi module.
+Returns the SPI connection settings used to open an SPI port for communication with the WiFi module.
 The first parameter taken by this function specifies the type of chip select used -- only `SpiChipSelectType.Gpio` is supported at this time.
-The second parameter specifies the GPIO pin that controls the Wi-Fi module's chip select pin.
+The second parameter specifies the GPIO pin that controls the WiFi module's chip select pin.

 ### JoinNetwork()

 `JoinNetwork(string ssid, string password)`.
-Attempts to join the Wi-Fi network specified by the ssid and password values.
+Attempts to join the WiFi network specified by the ssid and password values.
 Has no return value.

 ### ListSocket()